music-assistant/voice-support/README.md

     * The Rolling Stones - Paint It Black
     * The Who - My Generation
     * AC/DC - Back in Black

+- Command: *Shuffle some music by Billy Talent*

+  Response: *I am now shuffling music by Billy Talent in the workshop.
+Enjoy the tunes!*

+  Result: songs by Billy Talent will be played in the area the command was issued from, and the player in that area will have its shuffle setting turned on